domx9200/FameChecker/README.md

 ```
 634,FAMECHECKER,Fame Checker, Fame Checkers,8,0,"A machine that allows you to see who people are talking about.",2,0,6,
 ```
-please keep in mind that the 634 must be changed to the next number in line in your current items.txt file, the value I have here is just the value expected when booting up a new copy of Pokemon Essentials.
+please keep in mind that the 634 must be changed to a number that isn't in use by your items.txt file, the value I have here is just the value expected when booting up a new copy of Pokemon Essentials.

 ---
 ## Usage